Donner 0.8.0-pre

 bazel test //...

-Some tests require more lenient matching, or must be skipped entirely due to incomplete Donner functionality.
-To do this per-test params may be specified.
-Combined together, a test registration appears as:
+Some tests require a more lenient threshold, or must be skipped entirely due to incomplete Donner functionality.
+To do this, per-test params may be specified.
+A test registration appears as:

 INSTANTIATE_TEST_SUITE_P(